How does the treatment work?

 Yes.
 Mosquito free GUARANTEED.

-Do you service commercial accounts, day cares, common areas & pool areas?
+Do you service commercial accounts, daycare centers, common areas and pool areas?

 Yes.
 Our organic compliant product makes us uniquely qualified to service daycare/childcare facilities, restaurants/outdoor dining areas and public recreational areas.
 Please contact Mosquito Tek for further information.